Our vision:

 Avoiding Common Problems on Public Water Status Reports

-No user agreement - Group B user agreements have been required since 2019.
+Group B user agreements have been required since 2019.
 All water systems should review their current user agreement or, if there isn’t one, create one.
-More resources can be found in below in the Drinking Water Publications Downloads.
-Look for these documents:
+Learn more:

-No operating permit - Group B water systems must have a current operating permit.
+Group B water systems must have a current operating permit.
 Ensure water system contact information is up to date and the permits have been paid.
-For more information, visit our Managing Group B Public Water Systems page.
+For more information, visit our Group B Public Water Systems page.

-Sampling not current - Most Group B water systems must sample annually for bacteria and every three years for nitrate.
-If you’re unsure of your sampling frequency or need technical assistance with taking samples, please call us at (360) 728-2235 and ask to speak to the Drinking Water Inspector of the Day.
+Most Group B water systems must sample annually for bacteria and every three years for nitrate.
+If you’re unsure of your sampling frequency or need technical assistance with taking samples, please call us at 360-728-2235 and ask to speak to the Drinking Water Inspector of the Day.

-Also, reminder cards are mailed approximately 30 days prior to sample due date.
-Make sure your system contact information is updated.
+Reminder cards are mailed approximately 30 days prior to sample due date.
+Please make sure your system contact information is up to date.

 Residential Building Clearance Requirements

-A Permitted septic system and reserve is required.
+Permitted septic system and reserve

-You must have a permitted septic system and a designated reserve area to qualify for a Building Clearance.
 A reserve area is an area of your property set aside to accommodate a new septic drainfield in the event that your existing drainfield fails.
 You can check your septic records online.

 If your septic system is not permitted, you do not qualify for a Building Clearance and will have to go through a different process to get your Health District approval to obtain your building permit.
-Call the Health District for details.
-(360) 728-2235
+Call the Health District for details: 360-728-2235

-A Building Clearance Application must be applied for.
+Building Clearance Application

 If you have an alternative septic system with a maintenance contract, a current report should already be available.